Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Introduction

-Second, after being assigned with numerous demands to satisfy, how to execute formed loops, i.e., to schedule the detailed \textit{Routing} strategies including planning the visiting orders of the demand set and the selection on real-world road maps is also critical to determine the entire system efficiency.
-The routing problem can be originated from the conventional Traveling Salesman Problem ~\cite{flood1956traveling}, where a salesman is supposed to visit all cities without revisiting anyone of them.
+\zong{Second, after being assigned with numerous demands to satisfy, how to execute formed loops, i.e., to plan and optimize the visiting orders of the demand set as \textit{Routing}, is also critical to determine the entire system efficiency. }The routing problem can be originated from the conventional Traveling Salesman Problem ~\cite{flood1956traveling}, where a salesman is supposed to visit all cities without revisiting anyone of them.
 The further Vehicle Routing Problems (VRP)~\cite{dantzig1959truck}, and its variants are valuable in the mathematical formulation of most real-world routing scenarios~\cite{schneider2014electric,desrosiers1984routing,psaraftis1988dynamic,min1989multiple}.
 A high-quality routing strategy should minimize the total traveling distance to decrease the expenses of the workers.
 The routing stage can be seen as the second stage after dispatching.
 A robust and stable routing strategy generation is also important to provide decision information back to the dispatching stage.
 We illustrate the relationship between the two stages in Figure~\ref{fig:roadmap}.

 The solutions to the mathematical formulations of both two stages were widely studied previously.
 For instance, the Kuhn-Munkres (KM) algorithm for Bipartite-Graph Matching and Branch-and-Bound for TSP and VRP could provide exact solutions for simple static problems with limited scales~\cite{munkres1957algorithms, toth2002branch}.
 Considering multiple real-world constraints and additional factors, more complicated dispatching and routing problems are also further investigated extensively in the field of operations research, applied maths, etc~\cite{liao2003real,ozkan2020dynamic,macs-colony:a,recreatesearch}.
 In complicated scenarios with larger problem scales, exact optimizations are almost impossible to obtain.
 Meanwhile, heuristics and meta-heuristics were widely accepted as an alternative to generate approximate solutions within a much more reasonable time in both stages of DDS~\cite{hu2021dynamic, favaretto2007ant}.
 These heuristics-based methods could generate satisfactory solutions in online scenarios and are thus practical in many real-world DDS systems.
 However, there is still much potential in exploring better solutions with higher quality, higher efficiency on larger scales.